 The Authority has meaningful democratic control over its activities via an approved committee structure with agreed Terms of Reference that are reviewed once a year by the Authority at its Annual General Meeting.
-The Authority has a written Constitution that was reviewed in 2014/15 and approved by the Authority at its meeting on 26th June 2014 (CFO/069/14), which is published and sets out how the Authority operates, how decisions are made, and the procedures which are followed to ensure these are efficient, transparent and accountable to local citizens.
-The Constitution is reviewed every year by the Authority at its AGM.
+The Authority has a written Constitution that was reviewed in 2015/16 and approved by the Authority at its meeting on 11th June 2015 (CFO/045/15), which is published and sets out how the Authority operates, how decisions are made, and the procedures which are followed to ensure these are efficient, transparent and accountable to local citizens.
+The Constitution is reviewed every year by the Authority at its AGM

-The Authority meet with senior management and other stakeholders as required to consider the strategic vision and instigate future plans/targets for the Authority.
+The Authority meet with Strategic Managers and other stakeholders as required to consider the strategic vision and instigate future plans/targets for the Authority.

-The Authority also runs Member away-days and "learning lunches" to help Members discuss issues in more detail and in an informal environment.
+The Authority also runs member away-days and "learning lunches" to help Members discuss issues in more detail and in an informal environment.